 Complainant, a certified employee, appeals Respondent's refusal to accept the withdrawal of her notice of resignation.
-Complainant argues that this refusal was arbitrary, capricious, and contrary to rule and law.
+Complainant argues that this refusal was contrary to rule and law, resulting in an arbitrary and capricious termination of Complainant's employment.
 She seeks reinstatement, reimbursement of back pay and lost benefits, and an award of attorney fees and costs.
-Respondent argues that its refusal to accept Complainant's withdrawal of her resignation was appropriate and should be affirmed, that Complainant's appeal be dismissed with prejudice, and that all relief requested by Complainant be denied.
+Respondent argues that its refusal to accept Complainant's withdrawal of her resignation was appropriate and should be affirmed.
+Respondent asks that Complainant's appeal be dismissed with prejudice, and that all relief requested by Complainant be denied.